Oregon Pharmacy Technician Licensing Guide

 Pharmacy Technician Certification Board

-What is a PTCB Certification?
+What is a PTCB certification?

 To apply for your Certified Oregon Pharmacy Technician (COPT) license, you must provide proof of national certification with your application to the Oregon Board of Pharmacy.